tamerh/biobtreeR/README.md

 ## biobtreeR

 Bioconductor R package for genomic research via [biobtree](https://github.com/tamerh/biobtree).
-It aims to provide an alternative to existing packages with abilty process large and diverse datasets effectievly and allows executing simple or complex queries between these datasets.
+It aims to provide an alternative to existing packages with abilty process large and diverse datasets effectievly and allows executing basic or advanced queries .

 For more detail and documentation check the Bioconductor [page](https://bioconductor.org/packages/3.11/bioc/html/biobtreeR.html)